nunomazer/helpers/README.md

 # helpers

-PHP common lib with several function helpers
+PHP common lib with several class helpers

-** This is a work in progress **
+## Usage

+### String class

+#### ucwords

+Function that mimics original php ucwords, but works with exceptions and delimiters to not upper case words like (in Portuguese):

+de, da, do, o, a, os .. etc.